darktable-org/dtdocs/content/module-reference/processing-modules/watermark.md

 : The color of the text.
 Click on the colored field to open a color selector dialog which offers you a choice of commonly used colors, or allows you to define a color in RGB color space.

 text font
 : The font to use (default "DejaVu Sans Book").
-Clicking on the field opens a dialog box which shows the fonts available on your system.
-Fonts can be searched by name and a preview of each available font is shown next to the font name.
+Click on the field to open a dialog box showing the fonts available on your system.
+Fonts can be searched by name and a preview is shown next to the font name.
 You may specify your own sample text.

 opacity
 : The opacity of the watermark's rendering.

 scale
-: Scale the watermark pixel-independently.
+: The scale of the watermark, with respect to the option selected in the "scale on" parameter.

 rotate
 : The rotation angle of the watermark.